Anthony Mackie Reacts to ‘Captain America 4’ Rumors, Plus: Playing Dual Roles in ‘Solos’

 Mackie insisted it was news to him when a cashier asked him about it at the grocery store.
 “I don’t know, I haven’t been told anything.
 I haven’t gotten a call from Marvel.
 I found out in a grocery store, literally.”

-Meanwhile, he’s starring in Amazon Prime’s “Solos,” playing a man named Tom and his clone.
+Meanwhile, he’s starring in Amazon Prime’s “Solos,” playing dual roles.
 The show explores loneliness and human connection through the lens of seven character-driven stories.
 The project also stars Helen Mirren, Uzo Aduba, Constance Wu, Anne Hathaway, Morgan Freeman, and others.

 What was it like playing two roles?
 Anthony said with a laugh, “This is going to sound so wrong… I really fell in love with myself.”

-Check out the exclusive clip below to see a tense first meeting between Tom and his doppelgänger.
+Check out the exclusive clip below to see a tense first meeting between his two characters.

 “Solos” premieres May 21 on Amazon Prime.